--Joan Miro from his work Joan Miro, page 211.

 --Francis Bacon.

-From Portraits: Talking with Artists at the Met, the Modern, the Louvre and Elsewhere by Michael Kimmelman, page 43.
+From Portraits: Talking with Artists at the Met, the Modern, the Louvre and Elsewhere by Michael Kimmelman, page 43.--Francis Bacon.

 * * * *